copygirl/cord/README.md

 **cord** is chat bot framework, currently supporting IRC and Discord, as well as the name of our personal bot residing the *#obsidian Research* IRC channel and Discord server.
-This is undoubtedly the best bot written JavaScript.
+This is undoubtedly the best bot written in JavaScript.
 If you openly disagree, you'll hurt its feelings. cord identifies as an agender robot-kin and prefers the pronoun "it".

 ## Features